PM Corner: Opportunities in ultrashort bond strategies

 There are passive strategies in the ultrashort space that consist mainly of Treasury or floating-rate credit funds.
 But we find that duration management, sector rotation and an active security selection, especially in the credit sector, is the most effective approach for delivering strong absolute and risk-adjusted returns in an ultrashort strategy.

-What is your outlook for the strategy’s yield throughout 2023?
+What is your outlook for the strategy’s yield through the end of 2024?

 Historically, movements in cash reserve yields have been highly correlated with movement in the fed funds effective rate (the volume-weighted median of overnight rates charged by banks for lending to other banks across the U.S.).
 Given the credit holdings of cash reserve funds, they typically provide meaningfully higher yields than the fed funds effective rate.
-With the inversion of the yield curve and our preference to begin adding duration, that yield spread has narrowed.
-As we approach peak policy from the Fed and add duration, we expect the yield to begin to trend modestly down given the inverted shape of the yield curve.
+The potential of sustained higher rates presents an appealing yield profile for JPST through 2024.
+Approximately 35% of the portfolio's securities are expected to mature in the coming six months, making us well-positioned to capitalize on new purchases at favorable levels.